cmdeguzman/cmdeguzman/README.md

 - 📫 How to reach me?
 Just email in mdg63611@gmail.com

--⚡ Skillset:
+- ⚡ Skillset:
-Technical Skills
+Technical Skills:
 Programming Languages: Proficient in Java, and SQL.

-Soft Skills
+Soft Skills:
 Problem Solving: Strong analytical skills with a keen ability to solve complex problems.

 Communication: Excellent verbal and written communication skills; able to present findings clearly to technical and non-technical stakeholders.

 Team Collaboration: Experience working in Agile teams, contributing to collaborative projects and peer reviews.